anoma/taiga/book/src/validity-predicates.md

 # Validity predicate (VP)

 In Taiga, there are two types of mechanisms enforcing the validity of a transaction:
-* the first type is the Taiga rules that are the same for all transactions (e.g. the note must exist before being spent).
+* the first type is the Taiga rules that are the same for all transactions (e.g. the note must exist before being spent) and are checked by the [Action circuit](./action.md).
 * the second type is called **validity predicates**.
 The choice of VPs to be checked to validate a transaction depends on the applications involved in the transaction.

 A **validity predicate** is a piece of code defined by an application that authorizes transactions the application is involved in.
 A valid (can be published on the blockchain) transaction satisfy the VPs of all involved applications.

 A single transaction that changes the state of two applications has to be:
-* checked against the Taiga rules
+* checked against the Taiga rules (the Action circuit)
 * checked against the VP of the first application
 * checked against the VP of the second application